zloymish/MemoryAccessor/README.md

     name process_name [PID number]

-The PID is be checked if it exists, and the /proc/PID/maps are parsed to get information about memory segments.
+The PID is checked if it exists, and the /proc/PID/maps are parsed to get information about memory segments.
 This info is shown with the command "maps".

 Now reading/writing operations can be performed.
 Data can be read by command